-If we can develop a method to compress even that, this will become one of the most reliable methods.
+If we can develop a method that can compress even that, this will become one of the very reliable methods.

-I once had a supermarket expert share with me the secret of their assortment.
+I once asked one supermarket expert to share the secret of his assortment.

-I apologize for my vague recollection, but ...... said that it is not enough to only have products that sell well, but you must also have products that sell only occasionally, otherwise overall sales (number of visits to the store, number of purchases, etc.) will drop.
+I apologize for my hazy recollection, but I was told that it is not enough to have only products that sell well on ......, but to also have products that sell only occasionally, otherwise overall sales (number of visits to the store, number of purchases, etc.) will drop.

-The products located around the perimeter from the entrance are the ones that sell well, such as vegetables, fish, meat, drinks, and bread, while the ones that do not sell well but are important are the seasonings and canned goods in the center.
+The products arranged around the perimeter from the entrance are those that sell well, such as vegetables, fish, meat, drinks, bread, etc. Conversely, the products that do not sell well but are important are the seasonings and canned goods in the center.

-I remember feeling that even though it was a supermarket made by people, it was kind of like an ecological balance.
+I remember feeling like it was some kind of ecological balance, even though it was a supermarket made by people.

-It's not something that can be measured by a single measure of product sales, but rather a whole that is made up of various things that play their own roles here and there.
+It is not something that can be measured by a single measure of product sales, but rather a whole that is formed by various things fulfilling their respective roles here and there.

-I would like to quote a hypothesis that touched on such an exquisite balance in the environment around us.
+I quote from a hypothesis that touched on such a fine balance in the environment around me.

-He believed that the loss of biodiversity would also "hurt" the human immune system, causing it to malfunction.
+He believed that the loss of biodiversity would also cause "pain" to the human immune system, causing it to malfunction.

-The most direct stepping stone to such thinking was the hypothesis and series of studies that chronic autoimmune diseases are related to overly clean and hygienic living.
+The most direct stepping stone in this line of thinking was the hypothesis and series of studies that chronic autoimmune diseases are associated with an excessively clean and hygienic lifestyle.

 This "hygiene hypothesis" was first proposed by David Strawn, an epidemiologist at St. George's Medical School, University of London, in 1989.